Man arrested for running from police to be held in jail

 Daney eventually crashed his car near Carlisle and Constitution, where he proceeded to flee on foot.
 When Police caught up with him, they found him in possession of a stolen handgun as well.

 This weekend, he faced a judge.
 “So I will find that there’s probable cause to transfer this to District Court.
-The state has filed a motion to detain Mr. Daney, so he will be detained until the hearing is held,” said Judge Linda Rogers.
+The state has filed a motion to detain Mr. Daney, so he will be detained until the hearing is held,” said Judge Brittany Maldanado Malott.

 Daney faces multiple felonies for fleeing in a stolen car and possession of a stolen firearm when he appears in District Court.